ahaldane/HOM_r20/README.md

 Typical Usage and Tips
 ======================

-To produce the plots like in the biophys J paper, do:
+To produce the plots like in certain publications:
 ```python
 >>> r20 = np.load('r20_mi.npy')
 >>> r20 = np.nanmean(r20, axis=1)